adi790uu/Content-Moderation-System/README.md

    ```

 This command will build and start the API Gateway, Moderation Service containers and other necessary services, allowing you to interact with the system seamlessly.

+## Prometheus

+Collects metrics from the API gateway and is accessible locally at http://localhost:9090.

 ## Test Results